nextthingco/docs/Gadget-docs/source/includes/_build.md

 ### 7. Tag

 Tag the blink image with a version number.
-This is not mandatory but helps.
+If an image is not tagged it will automatically be tagged with the default of "latest".

 ```
 docker tag blink pushreset/blink:v1